git4rk/ApplicationServeronCloud/latestUpdates.md

 ## January 8, 2018: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* The 9.0.0.6 fixpack version of traditional WebSphere Application Server is now available when you provision a new service instance.
-In addition to 9.0.0.6, other fixpack versions of traditional WebSphere Application Server, such as 9.0.0.5, 8.5.5.12, and 8.5.5.11, are available for provisioning.
+* The 9.0.0.6 fix pack version of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.0.6, other fix pack versions of traditional WebSphere Application Server, such as 9.0.0.5, 8.5.5.12, and 8.5.5.11, are available for provisioning.
-* The 17.0.0.4 fixpack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
-In addition to 17.0.0.4, the 17.0.0.3 fixpack version of WebSphere Application Server Liberty is available for provisioning.
+* The 17.0.0.4 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 17.0.0.4, the 17.0.0.3 fix pack version of WebSphere Application Server Liberty is available for provisioning.
 * Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg22013153){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * A vulnerability where OpenSAML could allow a remote authenticated attacker to obtain sensitive information, caused by an error when parsing XML entities.
   * A vulnerability where Apache HTTP Server could allow a remote attacker to obtain sensitive information, caused by a flaw in the HTTP OPTIONS method, aka Optionsbleed.